-On July 11 and 18, 2017, the Company announced that it had entered into a collaboration agreement with Moffitt Cancer Center to perform basic research studies to further investigate the pharmacodynamics of L-DOS47 and determine the potential benefits of combining L-DOS47 with immune checkpoint inhibitors.
-Under the research plan Moffitt Cancer Center will perform in vitro and in vivo research studies to study the pharmacodynamics of L-DOS47 and its effect when combined with check-point blockage agents using their unique tumor models.
+In 2017, the Company entered into the first scientific research collaboration agreement with the Moffitt Cancer Center ("Moffitt") in Tampa, Florida, to perform basic research studies to further investigate the pharmacodynamics of L-DOS47 and to determine the potential benefits of combining L-DOS47 with immune checkpoint inhibitors.
+Under the research plan Moffitt performed in vitro and in vivo research studies on the pharmacodynamics of L-DOS47 and its effect when combined with check-point blockage agents using their unique tumor models.
+A second scientific research collaboration agreement was entered into by both parties to extract radiomics data using Moffitt's proprietary HealthMyne platform from CT scans of late stage lung cancer patients treated with L-DOS47.
+The methodology has been incorporated in the Company's LDOS06 Phase Ib/II clinical study on